Computation of structured stability radii for Dissipative-Hamiltonian systems: Numerical experiments

 Since here $R$ is Hermitian positive semidefinite and singular, by Theorem~\ref{thm:idef}, the third column of Table~\ref{tab:example2} gives a lower bound to the structured stability radius $r^{S_i}(J,R)$, which is also a lower bound to the structured stability radius $r^{S_d}(J,R)$.

-Note that for large $m$ the computation times for computing the structured stability radii becomes prohibitively large, so for realistic large-scale problems the optimization problem should be combined with model reduction as in \cite{AliMM20,GraMQSV16}. \end{example}
+Note that for large $m$ the computation times for computing the structured stability radii becomes prohibitively large, so for realistic large scale problems the optimization problem should be combined with model reduction as in \cite{AliMM20,GraMQSV16}. \end{example}

-In the following example, we consider the case that we first solve a Lyapunov inequality to make the dissipative part optimal.
+In the following example we consider the case that we first solve a Lyapunov inequality to make the dissipative part optimal.

 \begin{example} Consider a randomly generated asymptotically stable matrix $A\in \C^{5,5}$.
 We first compute a solution $\hat X > 0$ satisfying the equation

 where $\mu$ is the spectral abscissa of $A$.
 We do this by solving the Lyapunov inequality